Miami Divorce Lawyer

 Contested divorces end in the hands of a judge.
 You will definitely want strong legal representation when it comes to the most important aspects of your life, including your family and your finances.

 Common Issues in Divorce

 1. Child Custody

 Most parents put their children first; they want what’s best for them.
 However, parents don’t always agree on what is in the best interest of their children.
 This results in child custody disagreements.

 In Florida, child custody isn’t a clear-cut issue.
 The state values shared parental rights.
 This gives both parents involvement in the child’s life.
 You and your spouse must come up with a parenting plan that puts your child first.

 Of course, coming up with a parenting plan is easier said than done.
 It’s common for child custody cases to end up in court.
 When they do, the judge decides what rights each parent receives.

-Although details like the child’s preference matter, they aren’t the only details that matter.
 After a judge considers all of the factors, they can come up with a decision based on the best interest of the child.